 The remaining six of the seven seals is not about peace.
 Notice that the second half is characterized by war and terror.
 The first half is a 3.5 year period and the last half is a 3.5 year period.
 This means that the first 3.5 years is peaceful, but not the second half.
 Consistently, the three phrases “forty-two months,” 1,260 days” and “times, time, and half-time” are used in reference to the time the anti-Christ dissolves world peace and makes war against the Jews and Christians.
 This agrees with the prophecy given by Daniel (see Daniel 9:27).
 Please see the study “The Evil Messiah” for an explanation.

 The vast majority of the book of Revelation is given to a description of a terrible period of time – the tribulation (chapters 6-18).
 With that as a background, we can now find the answer to your question which is found in Revelation 11:5-6.

 And if anyone wants to harm them, fire flows out of their mouth and devours their enemies; so if anyone wants to harm them, he must be killed in this way.
 These have the power to shut up the sky, so that rain will not fall during the days of their prophesying; and they have power over the waters to turn them into blood, and to strike the earth with every plague, as often as they desire.
-Rev 11:5-6 (NAS95S)
+Revelation 11:5-6 (NASB)

 If the two witnesses were present during the first 3.5 years of peace, why would their lives be in danger?
 The dangerous period occurs during the last part of the tribulation – not the first part.
 Also, note that when the two witnesses are finally killed by the beast (Rev. 9:1-2; 13:1-2) the entire world rejoices.
 Why would this occur during a time that God predicts will be a time of peace?